All Saints' Church, Four Oaks: History

 The foundation stone was laid on 11 April 1908 by the diocesan registrar J.B.
-Clarke The church was built to designs by the architect Edwin Francis Reynolds and consecrated on Saturday 30 October 1908 by the Bishop of Birmingham.
+Clarke The church was built to designs by the architect Edwin Francis Reynolds and consecrated on Saturday, 30 October 1908 by Charles Gore, Bishop of Birmingham.

 The parish was formed from land taken from St James' Church, Hill.

 Enlargements were undertaken in 1954 when a choir vestry was added, and the chancel and clergy vestry were added in 1965 by Wood, Kendrick & Williams.

 Organ

 The church has a pipe organ by Nicholson dating from 1921.
 A specification of the organ can be found on the National Pipe Organ Register.